david-wagih/StoreFront-Backend-project/README.md

   SALT_ROUNDS = 10
   TOKEN_SECRET = someSecretToken
   POSTGRES_PORT = 5432

-- to connect to the database : (db-migrate up) to migrate all the schema and can work with it
+## to setup and connect to the database :

+## Port Numbers:

 - the Backend Port is 3000 , database Port is 5432

-- to install all the Packages used : npm install
+## to install all the Packages used :

+npm install

-- to start the server and running the project : npm run start
+## to start the server and running the project :

+npm run start

-- to run all the tests we made : npm run test when running the test script what happens is it is running the migrations on the testing database and then run all the tests then drop all the tables again
+## to run all the tests we made :

+npm run test

 <!-- # Storefront Backend Project